shenzhu/MOOCs/README.md

 MOOCs
 =====

-Notes, assignments and projects I made while taking open courses on the Internet, such as cousera and udacity.
+Notes, assignments and projects made while taking open courses on the Internet.